ksallberg/brunhilde/README.md

-erlrest (tested with Erlang OTP R19)
+brunhilde (tested with Erlang OTP R19)
 =======

-Erlang/OTP rest server listening for user specified routes.
+brunhilde is a minimal Erlang/OTP web server, ideal for rapid prototyping and hackathons/coding competitions.
+It is designed to be as simple as possible, so that it can quickly be modified or debugged.
+It is not designed to provide high performance or be used in production.

 #Requires:
 * rebar3 (https://www.rebar3.org/)